luciencd/nycnanobnb/readme.md

-nyc-nano-bnb
+nyc-nano-loft-stay

-I'm building a nano bnb in bushwick, NYC!
+I'm building a nano bed and breakfast in bushwick, NYC!

 The goals are: